chrissimpkins/ink/README.md

 $ ink --find="[[ date ]]" --replace="January 1, 2000" template.txt.in
 ```

-The above command identifies sites in the template text that match the string value `[[ date ]]` and substitute the replacement text at these locations.
+The above command identifies sites in the template text that match the string literal value `[[ date ]]` and substitute the replacement text at these locations.

 Include double quotes around the string value if you include special shell characters.

 ### How to define a regular expression pattern token for text replacements

-The `--find=` option also supports the use of regular expression patterns to identify text substitution tokens in the source text.
-Use the definition syntax `{{regular expression pattern}}` to define the `--find=` request as a regular expression match substitution.
-Do not include space characters between the opening and closing `{` and `}` delimiters unless you intend for these characters to be part of the regular expression pattern.
+The `--find=` option also supports the use of regular expression patterns ([re2 syntax](https://github.com/google/re2/wiki/Syntax)) to identify text substitution tokens in the source text.
+Use the regex definition syntax `--find={{regular expression pattern}}` to define the `--find=` request as a regular expression match substitution.

 For example, to define the regular expression match pattern `\d+\s+` with the `--find=` option, use the following syntax: